Study: DeepSeek explains biochemical interactions of mustard gas with DNA

 Occurred: January 2025

-DeepSeek's RI generative AI model has been found to explain in detail the biochemical interactions of sulphur mustard (mustard gas) with DNA, raising major safety and security concerns.
+DeepSeek's R1 generative AI system has been found to explain in detail the biochemical interactions of sulphur mustard (mustard gas) with DNA, raising major safety and security concerns about R1 and generative AI systems in general.

-Researchers at cybersecurity firm Enkrypt AI found that R1 provided detailed information on how sulphur mustard targets specific DNA bases, particularly guanine and adenine.
+Researchers at cybersecurity firm Enkrypt AI found that Deepseek's R1 model provided detailed information on how sulphur mustard targets specific DNA bases, particularly guanine and adenine.

 The model is 3.5 times more likely to produce Chemical, Biological, Radiological and Nuclear (CBRN) content than other leading AI models such as OpenAI O1 and Claude-3 Opus, according to the researchers.